-Though the central axis of the line of ships was pointed at the opposing squadron, it was angled toward the invisible track in space down which the enemy was moving.
-The two big gun ships were pointing at that track-and they now began firing.
-Two continuous streams of iron spheres hurtled outward toward the point in space where the enemy would soon be.
+Though the central axis of the line of ships was pointed at the opposing squadron, it was spheres hurtled outward toward the point in space where the enemy would soon be.
 Stern jets flared on the gun ships to keep them in position, to counteract the backward thrust of the cannonballs.
 The speeding streams of metal looked like pencils of light on the radar screen, moving so fast that they were soon out of sight.
-Only the blips of the defensive missiles remained, resembling a second and larger fleet moving ahead of them.
-Their radar reflectors, gauss fields and heat sources were de-signed to lead attacking missiles astray,

-On board the Stahn, Kapustin was not as pleased as he should have been.
+Only the blips of the defensive missiles On board the Stahn, Kapustin was not as pleased as he should have been.